 ADC Shutdown mode is defined as a state where the converters and their biases are off, consuming only leakage current.
-When one of the SHUTDOWN[7:0] bits is reset to '0', the analog biases of the corresponding channel will be enabled, as well as the clock and the digital circuitry.
-The ADC of the corresponding channel will give a data ready after the SINC filter settling time has occurred.
-However, since the analog biases are not completely settled at the beginning of the conversion, the sampling may not be accurate during about 1 ms (corresponding to the settling time of the biasing in worst-case conditions).
-In order to ensure accuracy, the data ready pulse, within the delay of 1 ms + settling time of the SINC filter, should be discarded.
+When the SHUTDOWN bit is reset to '0', the analog biases will be enabled, as well as the clock and the digital circuitry.
+The ADC will give a data ready pulse after the SINC filter settling time has occurred.
+However, since the analog biases are not completely settled at the beginning of the conversion, the sampling may not be accurate for about 1 ms (corresponding to the settling time of the biasing under worst-case conditions).
+In order to ensure accuracy, the data ready pulse within the delay of 1 ms + settling time of the SINC filter should be discarded.

 Each converter can be placed in Shutdown mode independently.
 The Configuration registers are not modified by the Shutdown mode.
-This mode is only available through programming the SHUTDOWN[7:0] bits of the CONFIG1 register.
+This mode is only available in SPI mode through programming the SHUTDOWN[1:0] bits of the CONFIG1 register.